05remla/LLMConsole/README.md

 TEACHING:

+Here we see the LLM can't answer questions (accurately) about the RTX 4090.
+So we run llm.teach.
+This...
+* Make a query to get links
+* Asks the LLM "what X links are the most relavent"
+* Scrapes those links
-Here we see the LLM is not familiar with the topic.
-We make a simple query to get links, ask the LLM "what two links are the most relavent", then scrape those sites.
-We then ask the LLM to compress (summerize) that info down to X characters.
+* Then asks the LLM to compress (summerize) that info down to Y characters.

 ![alt text](https://github.com/05remla/repo_images/blob/main/teaching3.png)